 See What It Takes to Cover an Annual Fee:

 We strongly recommend to spend not less than $9,616 per months to cover the annual fee in three months.

 If you make $28,847 in purchases a year, you’ll cover the cost of the card.
 That’s because you’ll earn at least 28,847 miles, and they’re worth at least 1.56 cents each.
 If you spend about $2,000 a month, you’ll pay off the card in 15 months.

 We’ve broken out our estimates for the first- and second-year net earnings you’ll get with the Citi® / AAdvantage® Executive World Elite™ Mastercard®.
 Is the card worth getting, and should you keep it after you get the sign-up bonus?
 Let’s find out.

 These estimates are based on an annual monthly spend of $2,000

-The Citi Executive AAdvantage card comes with an array of benefits, which you’d expect for a premium travel card with a high fee.
+The Citi® / AAdvantage® Executive World Elite™ Mastercard® comes with an array of benefits, which you’d expect for a premium travel card with a high fee.
 Let’s take a look at some of the best perks.

-- Sign-Up Bonus: You will earn 75,000 AAdvantage miles after spending $7,500 in the first three months.
+- Sign-Up Bonus: You will earn 50,000 American Airlines AAdvantage® bonus miles after $5,000 in purchases within the first 3 months of account opening.
 The bonus is enough to book two round-trip flights within the U.S. or to the Caribbean.

-- Free Checked Bags: Most co-branded airline cards offer this perk, and the Citi AA Executive Card is no exception.
+- Free Checked Bags: Most co-branded airline cards offer this perk, and the Citi® / AAdvantage® Executive World Elite™ Mastercard® is no exception.
 Check a bag for yourself and up to eight travel companions on the same reservation.